mkierzenka/SWDevProj/README.md

 * Investigate: when running program with multiple nodes (demo), all nodes bind to the same socket

-* Make utils file for static methods: char to data type (used in schema and column)

 * Move sorer into sorwriter